miromannino/Justified-Gallery/README.md

 	* can be called again changing only some settings
 	* can be called again to update the layout (after add or remove of images)
 * Infinite scroll capable
-* Improved last row behaviour
+* Improved last row behavior
 	* Last row option changed
 		* `justifyLastRow` setting has been renamed to `lastRow`, and it accepts: `'justify'`, `'nojustify'`, `'hide'`.
-	* Option to hide the row if it is incomplete and cannot be justifyied
+	* Option to hide the row if it is incomplete and cannot be justified
 	* The plugin can justify also with `lastRow = 'nojustify'`, if the free space is small.
 * Silent error handling
 	* If a thumbnail doesn't exists, it is ignored in the layout (hided)